Soft Stop: Designing for Healthier Relationships With Technology

 When reviewing the current design choices for Apple’s Screen Time tool, we can see how the designs inflict negative emotional response.

-Therefore, the goal of the design is to shift from mindless scrolling, to a moment of awareness.
+Therefore, the goal of the design is to shift from mindless scrolling to a moment of awareness.
 We planned to design a plugin that enhances the Screen Time experience.
-Therefore this addition will work to solve the issue of unhealthy habits with technology, and guide/educate users on their behavior, and encourage a better relationship with their phone.
+Therefore, this addition will help address unhealthy technology habits, guide and educate users on their behavior, and encourage a better relationship with their phone.

-The idea was “Soft Stop,” that designed for a pause, not a complete block.
+The idea was “Soft Stop,” which was designed for a pause, not a complete block.
 Soft Stop is a mobile interaction system that replaces rigid screen-time limits with subtle, felt friction, encouraging users to pause and reflect without removing their sense of control.

 Both theorists show that design’s influence on behavior is largely unconscious.
 Standard usability testing would miss this entirely.
 Methods must be able to surface what users can’t articulate.
-Therefore these theories helped us understand that the goal isn’t to stop users — it’s to make the cost of continuing slightly more felt.
+Therefore, these theories helped us understand that the goal isn’t to stop users — it’s to make the cost of continuing feel slightly steeper.

-My role within this project was to assist with ideation of the project, user interviews, prototyping, user testing, and designing slides.
-I focused a lot on emotional design methodology- where I worked on the emotional journey mapping method and developing/analyzing inclusive/affective personas.
+My role within this project was to assist with project ideation, user interviews, prototyping, user testing, and slide design.
+I focused heavily on the emotional design methodology, including the emotional journey mapping method and the development and analysis of inclusive/affective personas.
 I also took extra care to delegate meetings and schedule them.

 Approach